vejmelkam/fmda_scraper/README.md

     ./describe_stations.sh example/example_colorado_stations

-This will produce many ''*.info'' files in the current directory, for example ''BAWC2.info'', which contain the following data
+This will one ''.info'' file per station in the station LIST in the current directory, for example ''BAWC2.info''.
+Each file contains data similar to the following:

     # Info created by scrape_stations.py on 2013-06-19 18:19:07.746994
     BAWC2